diy/challenge-audit/readme.md

 # challenge-audit

-Audit challenges for crispiness and other obscure factors.
+Audit DIY challenges for crispiness and other obscure factors.

 This was built quickly during our first `Hack-a-Thing` day as a first step towards authoring better skills and challenges.
 It's pretty weak right now, but